20+ Natural Swimming Holes Near Greenville, SC: Beautiful and Refreshing (2026)

 Calhoun Falls State Park

-Another gem of a SC State Park, there is a small beach at Calhoun Falls State Park.
-Camping there is a lot of fun and you can swim in the lake. $3/adults, $1/kids ages 6-15
+Another SC State Park gem, is the small beach at Calhoun Falls State Park.
+Camping there is a lot of fun, and you can swim in the lake. $3/adults, $1/kids ages 6-15, free/children five and under

 Calhoun Falls State Park | 46 Maintenance Shop Road, Calhoun Falls, SC | 864.447.8267